When it comes to rivalries that defined a generation, Chelsea and Liverpool were the standard bearers in the noughties.

 Six minutes after the interval Drogba pulled one back thanks to a Pepe Reina howler, and another six minutes later Brazilian defender Alex got the equaliser with a rocket of a free-kick.
 There was finally some respite for 19 minutes, before all hell broke loose.

 Lampard scored in the 76th minute, seemingly sealing the deal, only for Lucas Leiva and Dirk Kuyt to score twice in quick succession.
-One more goal would see them through to the semi-final, but Lampard scored a deliciously satisfying goal that bonked off both posts before settling in the net.
+One more goal would have seen Liverpool through to the semi-final, but Lampard scored a deliciously satisfying second that bonked off both posts before settling in the net.

 One of the most entertaining contests in the competition’s history, it eventually finished 4-4.